codecks-io/react-reform/README.md

 ##### `submitForm`

 useful if you have several ways of submitting a form (either via multiple submit buttons, or for example when leaving focus of a field.)
-Have a look at the [Recipes](#recipes) for some exampled.
+Have a look at the [Recipes](#recipes) for some examples.

 ##### `status`